A Little Background

 This was intriguing to me, having had such a conflicted relationship with art.
 I realized that I really needed to revisit my assumptions about being an artist and, if nothing else, have more fun making it!

-Fifth—Making Art for the World.
-One of the ways that I found more fun doing art was to illustrate The Miraval Mandalas Coloring Book for a mindfulness resort in AZ where I run art therapy workshops.
 Although coloring books are usually not considered ‘high art’, they testify to how healing art-making can be.
 Most people coloring them find it deeply relaxing and they’re often really pleased with what they’ve done.
+Learn more about the benefits and science of coloring.

-The Mandalas Coloring Book became a springboard for a series of drawings and paintings that, whatever their designation—art or play or both—have been an avenue for me to get back into being a ‘fine’ artist.
+The coloring book became a springboard for a series of drawings and paintings that, whatever their designation—art or play or both—have been an avenue for me to get back into being a ‘fine’ artist.

 - Vincent van Gogh